Search Results for

 image-20230602130831830

-If the rule is not used for any Data collection configs, a confirmation dialog will be shown.
+If the rule is not used by any Data collection configs, a confirmation dialog will be shown.
 If you select the Yes button, the rule will be deleted immediately.
 If you select the No button, the deletion will be cancelled.

 image-20230602131550389